calendardigital-marketingit-solutionslocation-dotmet-logo-whitequoteundeclaredweb-development

 Essay B: Describe a time when something important to you did not work out as planned.
 How did you respond, and what did you learn from the situation?

-Tip: If you applied to M.E.T. as a freshman, this is an opportunity for you to share with us what has been enhanced since then.
+Tip: If you applied to M.E.T. as a first-year, this is an opportunity for you to share with us what has been enhanced since then.

 Optional Essay D: (250 words maximum) Is there any other information you would like to share that is not presented elsewhere in the application?